Notre Dame Baseball beat IPFW 8 to 1 on Wednesday, March 21st.

-Under Ristano's guidance, seven pitchers earned all-conference honors, four earned all-region honors and four more were named TPX All-Americans, including Brach, who was the 2007 NEC Pitcher of the Year.
+Under Ristano's guidance, seven pitchers earned all-conference honors, four received earned all-region accolades and four more were named TPX All-Americans, including Brach, who was the 2007 NEC Pitcher of the Year.

-In his first season at Monmouth (2006), Ristano's pitching staff ranked eighth nationally in earned run average (3.34), setting a school record.
+In his first season at Monmouth (2006), Ristano's pitching staff ranked eighth nationally in ERA (3.34), setting a school record.
 In 2008, his staff posted a 3.99 ERA, as the Hawks joined 11 other teams to finish in the NCAA top 20 in ERA in two of the previous three seasons.
 In 2007, his staff set a school record with 374 strikeouts.